12323204-crypto/12323204-COIT20261/week1.md

 ![GNS project adding linux](./image/week1_2.png)

-I opened the Linux web new console and learned how to interact with the virtual machine through the command line like giving ip address
+I opened the Linux web new console and learned how to interact with the virtual machine through the command line like giving ip address and gateway according to need.

 ![GNS project adding linux](./image/week1_3.png)